postcss/postcss/README.md

 With [source maps], browser’s development tools will show you origin position of your styles.
-For example, inspector will show position in Sass file, if you compile it to CSS, concatenate and minify it.
+For example, inspector will show position in Sass file, even if you compile it to CSS, concatenate and minify it.

 To generate correct source map every CSS processing step should update map from previous step.
 Sass compiler should generate first map, concatenation tool